 Blueberry plant companions can help the shrubs to grow.
 If you want to make life as easy as possible for your berries, you may not want to leave them in solitary rows.
 Planting blueberry cover crops before you plant the blueberries improves the shrubs’ vigor and increases the yield of your blueberry patch.

 Some of the best companions for blueberries are cover crops.
 Many of these work best if you grow them and plow them under well before the blueberries are planted.
 These types of blueberry cover crops also improve the structure of the soil by adding organic matter.

 Good blueberry cover crops for pre-planting include grasses and grains.
 Since these companions for blueberries have low nitrogen content, plow them under the fall before spring blueberry planting.
 If you grow legumes as your blueberry cover crop, you can plow them in a month up to 30 days before planting the berries.

 Other Blueberry Bush Companions

 Ripe, homegrown blueberries are so sweet it is hard to remember that they only thrive in acidic soil.
 But it’s true that they do best in a soil with a pH of about 4.5.
 Any blueberry bush companions you decide to plant will also need to thrive in acidic soil too.
 So what to plant with blueberries?

-The best buddy for a blueberry plant is a rhododendron, since these plants also thrive in sunshine and acidic soil.
+The best buddy for a blueberry plant is a rhododendron since these plants also thrive in sunshine and acidic soil.
 Rhodies are generous with their beautiful blossoms, adding ornamental value to your garden.
-The foliage of the rhododendrons offers valuable shade to the sensitive blueberry roots during summer heat.
+The foliage of the rhododendrons offers valuable shade to the sensitive blueberry roots during the summer heat.
 This means that they are great blueberry bush companions.